cap-js-community/cds-cucumber/docs/DETAILS.md

 test/features/step_definitions
 ```

+## Local SAP UI5 build

+Additional information about using local SAP UI5 build can be found [here](LOCALSAPUI5.md).

 ## VSCode Cucumber(Gherkin) plugin

 In order to get support (like code completion) for VSCode while writing your specifications, you can install one of the following plugins: